-- This burner must be installed and prepared for startup by a qualified service technician who is trained and experienced in commercial oil burner system installation and operation. - Do not attempt to start the burner unless you are fully qualified. - Do not continue with this procedure until all items in the "Prepare the burner for start-up" section have been verified. - Carefully follow the wiring diagrams, control instruction sheets, flame safeguard sequence of operation, test procedures and all appliance manufacturer's directions that pertain to this installation.
+- This burner must be installed and prepared for startup by a qualified service technician who is trained and experienced in commercial oil burner system installation and operation. - Do not attempt to start the burner unless you are fully qualified. - Do not continue with this procedure until all items in the "Prepare the Burner for Start-up" section have been verified. - Carefully follow the wiring diagrams, control instruction sheets, flame safeguard sequence of operation, test procedures and all appliance manufacturer's directions that pertain to this installation. - If any of these items are not clear or are unavailable, call Beckett at 1-800-645-2876 for assistance.